 In the early 2000s, Cargill and Merisant (a marketer of sugar substitutes) developed highly purified extracts of stevia that are 95 percent pure rebaudioside A and 200 times as sweet as sugar.
 Since then, other companies have also developed highly purified extracts of stevia, some containing rebaudioside A and some containing stevioside.
 Truvia and Pure Via are the brand names for packaged or tabletop sweeteners containing mostly rebaudioside A, also called rebiana, and SweetLeaf is the brand name for packaged sweeteners containing both rebiana and stevioside.
 Like other packaged sugar substitutes, packets of those products contain only a very small amount of the actual high-intensity sweetener (rebiana and/or stevioside in this case), since the tiny bits of powder would get lost in the packets if a carrier were not added.
 Thus, Truvia packets are mostly erythritol, PureVia mostly dextrose and cellulose powder, and SweetLeaf mostly inulin.

-The one nagging concern (other than taste) about stevia leaf extracts is that they have not been adequately tested for cancer.
-Several (but not all) genetic tests found that rebiana-related substances caused mutations and other forms of genotoxicity.
-Because such findings may indicate a cancer risk, that should have spurred the FDA to require additional animal feeding studies.
-Nevertheless, in late 2008 the FDA did not object to rebaudioside A as "generally recognized as safe" (GRAS) and since then has raised no objections to other steviol glycosides such as stevioside as GRAS.
+Several (but not all) genetic tests found that rebiana-related substances caused mutations and other forms of genotoxicity, which can be indicative of a cancer risk.
+However, in 2010, a European Food Safety Authority (EFSA) panel reviewed evidence available at the time and concluded that stevioside and rebaudioside are not genotoxic nor carcinogenic.
+In late 2008 the FDA did not object to rebaudioside A as "generally recognized as safe" (GRAS) and since then has raised no objections to other steviol glycosides such as stevioside as GRAS.
 Companies quickly marketed a wide range of lower-calorie products sweetened with stevia leaf extracts, replacing some or all of the sugar or other high-potency sweeteners.